Glacerr/AI-FishBot/README.md

 It detects the bobber from the sound of the splash.
 It then utilizes legal in-game API's to fish using Blizzard's new soft-interact features.
 The app never touches the wow services, files or memory in any way.
 If utilizing the Raspberry Pi portion of this app, it is completely undetectable.
 If not using the Pi, it is as close to undetectable as can be, similar to other software based bots that utilize windows or python to do keyboard/mouse movements.
 ## Modes:
 There are different ways that this bot can be used depending on how you want to install/setup the bot.
 Below are descriptions and installation steps of each.
 1. **Standalone:** Uses the powershell script and nothing else.
 This will work well in retail, but not as well in classic (due to soft-target range differences).
 It will also only use software based input, which is not as safe as using raspberry pi hardware input.
+You will need to manually set soft-target settings if not using the Weakaura as well (see below)
 2. **Raspberry Pi:** This installation/setup option uses the Raspberry Pi Pico as hardware input, making it undetectable.
 3. **Weakaura:** This uses the Weakaura to detect proper soft-target range, so works well in both retail and classic.
+It Also auto-sets sound and soft-target interact settings so you don't have to do it manually.

 ## Basic Installation:
 1. Download this repo.